 It is made up from money which has been seized from criminals under the Proceeds of Crime Act (POCA) and is used to allow communities to invest in their neighbourhoods to improve safety

 This money, which changes each year dependent on seizures, cannot be spent on police officers.

 Its purpose is to support locally based projects which aim to make a positive difference and which make the West Midlands a safer place to live, learn or work.
 All funded projects will contribute to crime prevention & reduction, and community safety in the local area.

 Through this funding, the Police & Crime Commissioner is encouraging active public citizenship and a closer working relationship between local communities and West Midlands Police.

-Since October 2021 the Commissioner has provided each Neighbourhood Policing Unit (NPU) with a share of the £400,000 budget to help fund community projects.
-Coventry NPU has allocated all its share in the first round of this fund in 2022 and therefore no further applications for Coventry projects can be considered this financial year.
+Since October 2021 the Commissioner has provided each Local Policing Area with a share of the £400,000 budget to help fund community projects.

-The Commissioner has provided each Neighbourhood Policing Unit (NPU) with a share of the budget to help fund community projects that reflect his aims and the priorities of West Midlands Police.
+The Commissioner has provided each Local Policing Area (LPA) with a share of the budget to help fund community projects that reflect his aims and the priorities of West Midlands Police.
 Whilst priority will be given to projects within Impact Areas (see list below) this will not exclude other areas.

 |Birmingham East||Bordesley Green, Erdington, Sparkhill / Sparkbrook|